-The Blend Mode allows you to set the blending mode for your Satin, while the color box, expectedly, allows you to choose the color.
+The Blend Mode allows you to set the blending mode for your Satin, while the color box, as expected, allows you to choose the color.

 If you are unfamiliar with how all the different Blending Modes work, I highly recommend checking out the Blending Is Fun Basix tutorial.

-Our good old friend Opacity.
-A smaller number here makes for a more subtle effect and increasing the Opacity makes it more pronounced.
+Our good old friend, Opacity.
+A smaller number here makes for a subtler effect, and increasing the Opacity makes it more pronounced.

-In the following example, you can see that a lower Opacity has a predictably more subtle impact on our final effect.
+In the following example, you can see that a lower Opacity has a predictably subtler impact on our final effect.

 The Angle spinner sets the angle at which our Satin effect is offset from the original shape.
 You can enter a number in the box, or drag the line around using your mouse.